digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ### Using external libraries

 Go to the [bibtexparser tutorial](https://bibtexparser.readthedocs.io/){: target="_blank"} and figure out how to load a BibTeX file.
 An example `records.bib` file is available [here](../assets/records.bib).
-To use the file in your codespace, it needs to be uploaded.
+To use the file in your Codespace, it needs to be uploaded.
 You can simply drag and drop the `records.bib` into `/workspaces/colrev-python-tutorial`.

 {: .info }
 > Bibtexparser has a pre-release (version 2), but for this session, we use version 1 of bibtexparser.

-Instead of defining the dictionary in the `run.py`, use the bibtexparser to load the `records.bib` file.
+Instead of defining the dictionary in `run.py`, use bibtexparser to load the `records.bib` file.

 Afterward, loop over the records (`for ...`) and print the title of each record.